LanHikari22/GBA_Memory-Access-Scanner/README.md

 This program automates the process of setting watchpoints to detect functions accessing a structure or block of memory.
 It is capable of presenting all detected functions that write and read from a block of memory or structure.
-It detects access types (ldr having a type of 32, strh having a type of 16, ldrb having a type of 8, etc) and access offsets (str r0, [r5, 0x35] 0x35, being the offset
+It detects access types (ldr having a type of 32, strh having a type of 16, ldrb having a type of 8, etc) and access offsets (str r0, [r5, 0x35] 0x35, being the offset)

 Through detected access types and offsets, the program can generate a typedef structure template for the structure itself.
 However, correctly estimating the size of a structure is very critical for the generation of the template.
 Underestimating is OK, but overestimating is bad.

+Sometimes, the game may access a memory location inconsistently.
+This causes problems in the generation of a structure template, which false structure padding.
+In such a case, all relevent entries are marked as CONFLICT in the structure template output.
+By fixing these conflicts manually (by choosing only one and removing the other duplicates), the template may be input into the StructPadder module to fix the padding.

 <b>[ Protocol ------------------------------]</b>